 - Spicy or fatty foods

-- Foods sweetened with the artificial sweeteners sorbitol, mannitol, and maltitol
+- Artificial sweeteners like sorbitol, mannitol, and maltitol

 4) Move Your Body

-Physical activity promotes healthy digestion, and research suggests that taking a slow walk after a meal could provide gas and bloating relief.
+Physical activity promotes healthy digestion, and research suggests that taking a slow walk after a meal could relieve gas and bloat.

-In one study, researchers found that “mild physical activity [such as walking] enhances intestinal gas clearance and reduces symptoms in patients complaining of abdominal bloating.”*2
+In one study, researchers found that “mild physical activity [such as walking] enhances intestinal gas clearance and reduces symptoms in patients complaining of abdominal bloating.”REF#1046*

 5) Drink Herbal Tea